Parkinson’s Disease Clinical Trials

 Kenai Therapeutics RNDP-001 (iPSC-derived dopamine progenitors) Preclinical (IND planned)

 * The Kyoto University Phase 3 trial involving iPSC-derived dopaminergic progenitor cells and tacrolimus was suspended due to logistical and regulatory adjustments, not safety concerns.
-The trial had shown promising early results: no serious adverse events, stable graft integration, and improved motor function in several participants A B.
+The trial had shown promising early results: no serious adverse events, stable graft integration, and improved motor function in several participants.

 However, the suspension appears to be temporary and related to transitioning from an investigator-initiated study to a broader, possibly multi-center trial framework.
 The team, led by Professor Jun Takahashi at CiRA, is reportedly preparing for future trials with expanded scope and international collaboration.